Dry Wet Carpet FAQs

 Successful Flood Restoration

-Air movers blows dry air under to dry carpet (or above for glued down carpeting) – which draws the dampness out of the walls and sub flooring also and dispels the moisture into the air for the dehumidifier to remove.
+Air movers hire, blow dry air under dry carpet (or above for glued down carpeting).
+Which also draws the dampness out of the walls and subflooring.
+Thus dispels the moisture into the air for the dehumidifier to remove.

 Dehumidifier rentals.
 To draw out moisture to IICRC industry standards.
 To draw the dampness out of the hard surfaces, which are generally the last areas to dry.

 For the Flooded carpet drying Auckland wide specialists, phone 0800 783-266 or email.

 Trademe Dry Carpets Service Reviews

 Google Map Reviews Flood Drying Auckland Hib Coast

 Yelp Carpet Cleaning Reviews

 Google Reviews Flooded Carpet Auckland Steam n Dry